SDL-Hercules-390/hyperion/readme/README.ECPSVM.md

 ## Change Log

 ```
+03/25/21 : Bug fix in DISP2 for floating point users
+         ; removed support for SIO and DIAG assists due to incompatibilities.
 08/06/18 : Updated supported functions to include DIAG and STCTL instruction assists
          ; added support for CP assist LCSPG.
 04/12/17 : Updated supported functions to include LRA instruction assist